Bolzano/Bozen railway station: County of Tyrol

-In 1864, construction began on the final section of the Brenner Railway between Bolzano/Bozen and Innsbruck.
+In 1864, construction began on the final section of the Brenner Railway between Bolzano and Innsbruck.
 This section was completed on 24 August 1867.

-In 1871, rail services in the area were enhanced by the inauguration of the Puster Valley Railway (Pustertalbahn), which connected Bolzano/Bozen directly to Maribor/Marburg in today's Slovenia through San Candido/Innichen and Lienz.
-Train services today require three changes at Bressanone/Brixen, Lienz and Graz and are separately operated by Trenitalia, Südtirol Bahn, ÖBB and Slovenian Railways (SZ).
+In 1871, rail services in the area were enhanced by the inauguration of the Puster Valley Railway, which connected Bolzano directly to Maribor through Innichen and Lienz.
+Train services today require three changes at Brixen, Lienz and Graz and are separately operated by Trenitalia, Südtirol Bahn, ÖBB and Slovenian Railways (SZ).

-In 1881, a third railway line, Vinschgau Railway, joined the Bolzano/Bozen station through Merano/Meran, County of Tyrol's capital city.
-In order to cater for frequent holiday makers, it was extended in 1906 from Merano to Malles/Mals.
+In 1881, a third railway line, Vinschgau railway, joined the Bolzano/Bozen station through Merano, County of Tyrol's capital city.
+In order to cater for frequent holiday makers, it was extended in 1906 from Merano to Mals.

-From 1898 to 1974, Bolzano/Bozen was the terminus of the Überetsch Railway to Caldaro/Kaltern.
+From 1898 to 1974, Bolzano/Bozen was the terminus of the Überetsch Railway to Kaltern an der Weinstraße.

 Transfer to Italy

 After the First World War, the Treaty of Saint-Germain-en-Laye (1919) rewarded Italy with County of Tyrol's territory south of the Brenner Pass.
-As a result, Bozen-Gries station was transferred to the Italian railway network and came under the management of the Ferrovie dello Stato (FS).
+As a result, Bozen-Gries station was transferred to the Italian railway network and came under the management of the Ferrovie dello Stato Italiane.